Agron Shehaj

-Agron Shehaj (born 8 December 1977) is an Albanian politician and entrepreneur.
-He was elected as one of the 140 deputies of the Assembly of the Republic of Albania, following the parliamentary elections of 25 June 2017.
-Shehaj was a member of the Democratic Party of Albania.
+Agron Shehaj (born 8 December 1977) is an Albanian entrepreneur and politician.
+A former MP for Democratic Party of Albania, Shehaj is the founder, leader and currently a MP for Partia Mundësia in the Albanian Parliament.

 Background

 Agron Shehaj was born in the coastal city of Vlorë, southern Albania.
 He emigrated to Italy with his family in 1991.
 There, he completed his high school education in Bolzano and later enrolled to study economics in Florence.
 In 2005, he decided to return to Albania and quickly climbed the ladder of success in the field of the telemarketing business.
 He manages the "Sestante Holding" group of companies that operate extensively throughout Europe and North America, while being one of the largest employers in the Albanian market.

 Shehaj co-founded the "Lumo Skëndo Institute of Historical Studies" along with historian Uran Butka.
 His Kujto.al digital archive is an initiative of the "Foundation for the Remembrance of the Victims of Communism in Albania".
 In Tirana, he is the main sponsor of youth football club Spartak.